The following excerpt is transcribed from the Zoom event that took place on 26 March.

 The trend indicated that a combination of things drive people to an individual sense of purpose.
 They want to be able to do good work that has an impact on the audience they’re designing for.
 They also want to be able to continue to invest in their own professional development by having my own interests.
 Organisations that really win with creative makers are those that understand that side hustles are part of the way that creatives tend to work.

 This has resulted in a trend of some organisations who will invest in getting their teams to work on ‘side projects’ that could potentially unlock new, existing or old revenue streams.
 As well as giving people time off to pursue their own endeavours.

 Organisations tend to have a training budget, that includes an allocation for conferences and courses.
 What seems to be missing is dedicated training within the organisation from leadership on a regular basis.
 The study indicated that many organisations are weak in this area.
 A common insight was that many people learn on the job, if they are lucky, they also get access to the right people for hands-on training.

 A big question was around the topic of value.
-Specifically if creatives were valued in their role and the impact they have for the organisation.
-During the study people spoke on diversity and intolerance.
-There was so many forms of discrimination people faced; being neurodivergent, being foreign, being from the wrong class, in addition to ethnicity and gender, etc. Many people felt as though they’re not understood and that they’re discriminated against based on who they are.
+Specifically, if creatives were valued in their role and the impact they have for the organisation.
+During the study, people spoke about diversity and intolerance.
+There were so many forms of discrimination people faced; being neurodivergent, being foreign, being from the wrong class, in addition to ethnicity and gender, etc. Many people felt as though they’re not understood and that they’re discriminated against based on who they are.

 The study revealed that there is a limited connection between impact and reward within most organisations.
 Salary negotiations are massively problematic for those who are not naturally entitled.
 People don’t necessarily understand their worth.
 Promoting on tenure is something that we’ve become used to and we all think that’s what we’re entitled to.
 Contradictory to people’s thinking or the broader study, this way of thinking has nothing to do with impact, nor with talent.